Whitney Rose (musician)

 Whitney Rose (born May 9, 1986) is a Canadian-American country musician from Prince Edward Island, Canada.
-She has released four studio albums through Cameron House Records and Six Shooter Records.
+She has released six studio albums through MCG Recordings, Cameron House Records and Six Shooter Records.
 Her self-titled debut album Whitney Rose was released in 2012 and Heartbreaker of the Year in 2015.
 The EP South Texas Suite was released in 2017.
 Rule 62 was released in October 2017.

 Rose currently resides in Austin, Texas.

 History

 Whitney Rebecca Rose was raised by her mother Laurie Rose and her grandparents, Jean (née Dunn) and John P. Rose (1947–2015), in Charlottetown, the capital of Prince Edward Island, where she lived in a home with her mother's younger brothers and sisters.
 Her grandparents ran a bar called the Union Hall.
 Rose's favorite song from the age of two was Hank Williams’ "There's a Tear in My Beer", which she'd sing to bar customers – sometimes crawling downstairs after her bedtime, and sometimes being paid a dollar to sing.
 As she jokes, "I guess it became my career pretty early on.
 And the pay is about the same now, too.
 Not much has changed."